 4. Applying to all the ads you can find

 The other day I was talking on the phone to Tom.
-He was down in the dumps and has been trying to many months to get a job.
-After asking what he’s been doing – he explains how he’s ‘you know, the usual – I sit for hours at a day going through jobsites and applying for all the roles I can find’.
+He was down in the dumps and has been trying for many months to get a job.
+After asking what he’s been doing – he explains how he’s ‘you know, the usual – I sit for hours at a day going through job sites and applying for all the roles I can find’.
 When asked if there’s something specific he’s after – the reply is a no. He also ‘sits by the phone waiting for the recruitment agencies to ring, but they don’t.
 They aren’t really taking any notice of me’.
-Sad but true..
+Sad but true.

 Spending hours of your time applying for everything under the sun without any focus or way to distinguish yourself from the crowd – will get you no-where.
 It will make you tired and frustrated perhaps but the likelihood of getting any of those millions of jobs you applied for is low.